grasslandnetwork/cliptions/browser/ROADMAP.md

 ## Next Steps

-**Immediate Priority:** ✅ Completed - Core interfaces and base classes implemented.
+**Immediate Priority:**
+1. **Implement Phase 1.5:** Complete the Data Layer Refactoring to establish a single source of truth.
+2. **Continue with Phase 2:** Once the DAL is in place, proceed with the Commitment Workflow, starting with `Task 2.4: Validator: Entry Fee Assignment`.

 **Recommended Approach:**
 1.  ✅ Create `browser/core/interfaces.py` and define the abstract base classes.
 2.  ✅ Create `browser/core/base_task.py` for shared logic (config, browser setup).
 3.  ✅ Implement the **Commitment Workflow (Phase 2)** Round Announcement module.
+4.  **Implement the Data Layer Refactoring (Phase 1.5)** as outlined above.
+5. Refactor existing modules like `collect_commitments` to use the new data layer.
-4. Continue with remaining Phase 2 modules (`TwitterPostingInterface`, `TwitterExtractionInterface`).
+6. Continue with remaining Phase 2 modules (`assign_entry_fees`).
-5. Build the `test_commitment_workflow.py` to test the interaction between the Phase 2 modules.
+7. Build the `test_commitment_workflow.py` to test the interaction between the Phase 2 modules.
-6. Proceed to the Reveal Workflow, implementing and testing the modules for that stage.
+8. Proceed to the Reveal Workflow, implementing and testing the modules for that stage.
-7. Finally, build the orchestrators to tie the full vertical slices together.
+9. Finally, build the orchestrators to tie the full vertical slices together.

 This modular approach ensures each component can be developed, tested, and deployed independently while maintaining consistency across the entire system.